 Taking place at Manchester Central, Medicine 2017 is this year's flagship event providing high-quality education and professional development.

 The Faculty of Physician Associates is hosting a session on Thursday 16 March from 11.00 to 12.30, entitled Physician Associates: shaping the future of the medical workforce.
-This session is aimed at physicians currently working with or supervising PAs, physicians who will be working with PAs in the future, and of course PAs themselves.
+This session is aimed at physicians currently working with or supervising physician associates, physicians who will be working with physician associates in the future, and of course physician associates themselves.

 Those engaged in or otherwise interested in the physician associate profession are also invited to join the FPA at two lunchtime sessions taking place on both days of the conference.

 Thursday 16 March, 13.45 - 14.10 - FPA President Q&A: taking the profession forward